Røros Line: Future

 Two major developments have been proposed for the Røros Line – electrification and installation of centralized traffic control.
 The latter is scheduled to take place as part of nationwide implementation of European Train Control System, which is scheduled to be completed within 2021.
 The National Rail Administration is considering the possibilities of electrifying the Røros Line along with all its other diesel lines.
 If a go-head were given, it would probably be in conjunction with the electrification of the Solør Line.
-A 2015 report recommended that the Røros and Solør Lines be given priority after the Nordland Line from Trondheim to Steinkjer and the Meråker Line, but before the rest of the Nordland Line and the Rauma Line.
+A 2015 report recommended that the Røros and Solør Lines be given priority after the Nordland Line from Trondheim to Steinkjer Station and the Meråker Line, but before the rest of the Nordland Line and the Rauma Line.

 The primary impact of electrification would be a severe cut in operating costs of the railway companies, and thus better margins for forest owners, who could increase their export.
 A secondary impact would allow the Rorøs Line to also handle intermodule transport.
-Cargo trains could run directly from Gothenburg to Trondheim, via the Norway/Vänern, Värmland, Solør and Røros Lines, bypassing the congested cargo lines through Oslo.
+Cargo trains could run directly from Gothenburg to Trondheim Station, via the Norway/Vänern, Värmland, Solør and Røros Lines, bypassing the congested cargo lines through Oslo.
 Intermodule cargo trains operate from Oslo to Trondheim via the Dovre Line, despite its higher elevation, because of the electric traction.

 If the Solør and Røros Lines were electrified, they could act as a reserve for the Dovre Line.
-This is not a possibility today because the train companies lack diesel locomotives.
+This is hardly possible today because the train companies lack diesel locomotives.
 Further traffic increase could be handled through operating northbound trains along the Solør/Røros Line and southbound via the Dovre Line.
+Need for this reserve is shown by the heavy rainfalls of storm Hans in early August 2023, leading to a bridge collapse on the Dovre line.
+Temporarily service between Oslo and Trondheim was diverted via the Røros Line, until multiple landslides caused by further rainfalls also led to suspended service on this line, leaving Trondheim and Oslo without rail connection as of 22.
+August 2023.
+The Røros line was reopened for traffic about a week later, reenabling train traffic between Oslo and Trondheim, and on 20 May 2024 the last part of the Dovre line reopened.